Complete Guide on How to Start a Class Action Lawsuit

 Before you learn how to start a class action lawsuit against a company, you should know that not all situations are grounds for a class action lawsuit.

-Civil lawsuits arise when people, businesses, and other entities, including government entities, disagree.
-There are generally four st...
+Civil lawsuits arise when people, businesses, and other entities—including the government — disagree.
+There are generally four stages...

 For example: If you have a contract or user agreement with a service provider, like your cable company or your cell phone provider, the fine print might dictate that you are not allowed to join a class action lawsuit as a customer and are forced to use alternative legal methods like arbitration to resolve any dispute.
 This is why it’s important that you ask an attorney to look over any agreement you have with a company responsible for the issues.
 Consulting a qualified attorney can help individuals and employees, as well as consumers, understand their rights.